CryptoStrikers/operations-docs/faq.md

 (2) Iconics 32 - 1 high quality poster print of any Originals player, either 11” x 17” (24 x 43 cm) or 18” x 24” (46 x 61 cm)

-The contest period ends at the end of July 20, 2018.
+The Giveaway Period ends at the end of July 20, 2018.
 We will endeavor to send all the Award posters within thirty business days of the conclusion of the Giveaway Period on July 25, 2018.

 **What are the benefits of joining the Referral Program?**